githubleadslide/leadslide_wordpress_plugin/README.md

 2. Build a full funnel with landing page, email optin, follow-up emails, and Ebook downloads.
 3. Grow your audience with our easy-to-use, AI-powered tools.

-This plugin requires a subscription to Leadslide from Leadslide.com
+This plugin requires a 14 day free trial from https://LeadSlide.com to connect to your Wordpress website, to use and publish campaigns, and create Ebooks.
+Also, our privacy policy can be found here.  https://leadslide.com/privacy-policy  More detailed information can be found in the FAQ below.

 To publish an Ebook and Funnel to your WordPress website: